osumoclement/script.black.bars.never/readme.md

 # How it works
-This is an addon that eliminates black bars, whether hardcoded or the video is just wide format
+This is an addon that eliminates black bars on KODI, whether hardcoded or the video is just wide format

 With addon installed and enabled, it will automatically analyze media on playback and determine if there are any black bars.
-The addon will then zoom the media until it covers the display.
+The addon will then zoom the media exactly enough to cover the display.

 The picture will not be distorted in any way as the zoom is linear, however, on most media, small parts on the left and right will be cut off.
 Luckily, everything that's